 Engage with the Institute for Cybersecurity Workforce Development (ICWD) at KSU!

-The KSU faculty are always interested in working with companies and other organizations in the cybersecurity, information systems, and/or information security area.
-Following is a short synopsis of some of the options we have available as we look for ways to collaborate with you.
+The KSU faculty are always interested in working with companies and other organizations in the cybersecurity, information systems, and/or information security areas.
+Check out the upcoming collaboration opportunities we have available for you and your company!

 Lunch and Learn

 KSU is interested in scholarship options for cybersecurity and other students to improve the recruitment and retention of students.
 Scholarship donations could start at as little as $1000.
-All monies go to students.
+All donations go to students.

 Several KSU Departments have student fellowship programs that will offer a select number of upper-division students an opportunity to develop specialized skills.
 These fellowships could take the form of a departmental fellowship or one that includes direct engagement with your organization.
 A fellowship donation of $1000 would result in the fellowship including the name of your organization and would allow your organization to identify the semester-long, student project in concert with the faculty member.
 Fellowships develop improved connections with the most talented students.
 The full donation goes to the student working on the project.